NO tipping! So convenient!

 Bean Sprout Hangover Soup Restaurant (Jin-Me-Oak): I happen to dine at this restaurant by a funny chance; firstly, I’ve never tasted a hangover soup since I’m not a big drinker; secondly, English name of restaurant was mispelled on the signboard (Been Sprout); I went into the restaurant to alert the owner and ended up finding the best tasting bean sprout soup; I guess it’s called the hangover soup because it has the effect of a comfort food; kinda-like chicken soup, it was soothing and filling.
 There are variations of hangover-soup and this restaurant has 3 steps that can be followed.
 First, flip the soup over so the bean sprouts are on top and the egg can be further cooked; secondly, take out half of the bean spout into a large bowl and top it with side dish vegetables; thirdly, consume mixed rice with remaining bean sprout soup.

-29th Floor Cafeteria of G-Tower: For 5,500 W (about $5.00), you can enjoy a full tray of tasty Korean lunch while enjoying the full view of Central Park and surrounding areas; I eat in this employee cateferia at least twice a week to consume needed vegetations and meats; its taste is close to my grandma’s flavoring (G-Tower hired chefs to create healthy meals for hundreds of its employees and guests) and it’s cheaper than making it myself.
+29th Floor Cafeteria of G-Tower: For 5,500 W (about $5.00), you can enjoy a full tray of tasty Korean lunch while enjoying the grand view of Central Park and surrounding areas; I eat in this employee cateferia at least twice a week to consume needed vegetables and meats; it’s taste is close to my grandma’s flavoring (G-Tower hired chefs to create healthy meals for hundreds of its employees and guests) and it’s cheaper than making it myself.

 Hotel Restaurants: TBA